pixiedevpraveen/pixiedb/README.md

 ## Docs

 ### PixieDb
-This is a class which create an PixieDb instance to use.
+This is a class which creates an PixieDb instance to use.

 ```ts
 // pass type/interface if using typescript